 There have been over 116,000 reports on the app and, again, it is very easy for people to see the correlation between the substorm progression and the live reports coming in on the app.

-Feedback from testers in Iceland and Scandinavia has been that the strength of the aurora in the sky directly correlates with the trendline graph displayed in the substorm panel and the 24-hour substorm strength graph.
+Feedback from testers in Iceland, Scandinavia, Canada and Australasia has been that the strength of the aurora in the sky directly correlates with the trendline graph displayed in the substorm panel and the 24-hour substorm strength graph.

 There is nowhere for me to hide.
 I am presenting all of the relevant information on the app that allows users to verify its accuracy themselves.